-M.A./M.S. and Ph.D. in English; M.A./M.S. in English Education; Post-Baccalaureate Certificate in Writing -Teaching of Writing in High School/Middle School; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).
+M.A./M.S. and Ph.D. in English; M.A./M.S. in English Education; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).

 Accelerated Master's Degree in English Education

 High achieving students who graduated with a degree in ISU's Accelerated English Education undergraduate program are allowed to apply up to 12 hours of approved graduate courses to both the undergraduate and graduate degrees.